people

 selected_papers: true # includes a list of papers marked as “selected={true}” social: true # includes social icons at the bottom of the page

-I will be defending on October 9th 2025 my PhD on Assisting Western Popular Music Guitar Practice and Tablature Composition with Machine Learning.
+On October 9th 2025, I defended my PhD thesis entitled Assisting Western Popular Music Guitar Practice and Tablature Composition with Machine Learning.
 This thesis has been supervised by Louis Bigo, Ken Déguernel and Mathieu Giraud.
+The thesis is publicly available on HAL.

 My work has been made possible thanks to the support of the French National Research Agency, in the framework of the project TABASCO (ANR-22-CE38-0001).